garamond13/ReShade-shaders/README.md

 **FarCry2GraphicalUpgrade**
 Graphical upgrade for Far Cry 2.
 See Addons/FarCry2GraphicalUpgrade for details.

+**FrostpunkGraphicalUpgrade**
+Graphical upgrade for Frostpunk.
+See Addons/FrostpunkGraphicalUpgrade for details.

 **GrisGraphicalUpgrade**
 Graphical upgrade for Gris.
 See Addons/GrisGraphicalUpgrade for details.